HorizonChaser12/Yet_Another_Simple_ChatBot/README.md

 # Yet Another Simple ChatBot

-> It all starts with you
+>It all starts with you

-> Everything you ever wanted, everything you ever dreamed
+>Everything you ever wanted, everything you ever dreamed

-> It starts now, it starts today
+>?It starts now, it starts today

-> There is no tomorrow
+>There is no tomorrow

-> I'm tired of you're fucking excuses
+>I'm tired of you're fucking excuses

 Starting the journey with a small ChatBot to get better hands-on with LangChain.